Exploring the Crop Circle Phenomenon

 Saturday & Sunday Programme: £100.00

-Any of the ticket options are bookable individually apart from the dinner.
+Any of the ticket options are bookable individually.

 - Friday Geometry workshop: We provide all the drawing equipment and materials necessary to take part in the workshop – but please feel free to bring along your own compass or equipment as you prefer.